-- 1. Chief of Course should always be aware of actual start intervals: published and Jury-approved changes. - 2.
-All racecourse crew members should be aware of changes to published/announced start intervals and must communicate that to other competition workers, e.g., Gate Judges, if they do not have radios. - 3.
+- 1. Chief of Course should always be aware of actual start intervals: those published in the Program as well as any changes approved by the Jury. - 2.
+All racecourse crew members should be aware of changes to published/announced start intervals and must communicate that to other competition workers, e.g., Gate Judges if they do not have radios. - 3.
 It is common to have a longer start interval for the first group (usually 15 competitors); if the event is televised, this interval is lengthened. - 4.
 During the main portion of the competition field, the start interval is often shortened; e.g., the minimum as dictated by the type of event: DH, SG, and GS. - 5.
-It is common and recommended that the start interval for a final group of competitors (usually five), be lengthened to reduce the possibility of a rerun required by issues beyond the control of the competitor on course, e.g., obstruction created by a fallen competitor, and/or required gate repair/replacement, and/or required course repairs. - I. Repairing damage.
+It is common and recommended that the start interval for a final group of competitors (usually five) be lengthened to reduce the possibility of a rerun required by issues beyond the control of the competitor on course, e.g., obstruction created by a fallen competitor, and/or required gate repair/replacement, and/or required course repairs. - 6.
+For events using random seeding, a Team Captain may request that the Start Referee increase the start interval prior to an individual athlete's start.
+The Start Referee must notify the Jury, timing, course crews, etc., of any start interval changes. - I. Repairing damage.
 With sufficient organization, it should not be necessary to interrupt the race for maintenance for more than brief intervals.
 Should an interruption be needed, the delay must be approved by the Jury and announced to all officials, competitors and coaches. - 1.
 Competitors' course inspections may damage a racecourse more than race or training runs will and may necessitate repair before the race or training run can start. - 2.
-Establish communication system to make sure racecourse is clear of all competitors so that maintenance work can start
+Establish a communication system to make sure racecourse is clear of all competitors so that maintenance work can start.

 - 3. Turns, landing areas after jumps, flats, and traverses are all areas that require regular maintenance.
-Some sections will only need side slipping, but others may require major work with shovels, torches, water, and snow hardening agents - 4.
-Weather permitting, maintenance work should be done as soon as possible so a developing problem is not aggravated, and all major repair work should be completed after the last run of the day so the racecourse may "set" overnight - J. Recent challenges due to extremes in weather/climate change have caused alterations to slope use, vertical drop, and location of start and timing installations.
-The Chief of Course should be aware of alternate racecourses, and the range of the track within the Homologation. - 1.
+Some sections only need side slipping, but others may require major work with shovels, torches, water, and snow hardening agents. - 4.
+Weather permitting, maintenance work should be done as soon as possible so a developing problem is not aggravated, and all major repair work should be completed after the last run of the day so the racecourse may "set" overnight. - J. Recent challenges due to extremes in weather/climate change which may have caused alterations to slope use, vertical drop, and location of start and timing installations.
+The Chief of Course should be aware of alternate racecourses and the range of the track within the Homologation - 1.
 Anticipating future challenges may include consideration of higher start locations, and higher finish/timing installations. - 2.
 Having additional timing/communication cables to allow greater range of timing/finish line locations. - 3.
 Other considerations can include alternate courses, even moving events to alternate nearby resorts.
 (Moving to an alternate resort will require a new Schedule Agreement.) - 4.
-Off-season construction/availability of mobile timing buildings should be considered - 5.
-Coordination within the Organizing Committee can result in successful completion of events/schedule due to being prepared and knowing your alternatives. - K. Venue dismantling is the responsibility of the Organizing Club and Ski Area and is outside the jurisdiction of the Jury.
-However, unless a venue is being kept intact for future competitions/training, dismantling is required, and the assistance of Team Captains/Teams may be requested.
+Construction of mobile timing buildings should be considered for the off season. - 5.
+Coordination within the Organizing Committee can result in successful completion of events/schedule due to being prepared and knowing your alternatives. - K. Race arena dismantling is outside the jurisdiction of the Jury; it is the responsibility of the Organizing Club and Ski Area.
+However, unless a race arena is being kept intact for future competitions/training, dismantling is required, and the assistance of Team Captains/Teams may be requested.
 When a run is left in a condition that it can easily be returned to use by the public, ski area management is more likely to be receptive to future event scheduling.